manikk u800 is a programmer for the Roland JX-8P, JX-10 and MKS-70 synthesizers.

 To the left you will find the parameter buttons.
 The buttons to the right are the mode-buttons.
 The leds to the right are the value visualization leds.

-NOTE!
-The u800 can only send data to the synthesizer.
+NOTE 1: The u800 can only send data to the synthesizer.
 It can NOT receive data.
 Therefore it is best to start with a “known” state, where the u800 and the synth are in sync.
-You can either use the “Send All” function or “Load” a patch to get into this synced state.
+You can either use the “Send All” function on the u800 or “Load” a patch from the u800 memories to get into this synced and known state.

 To change a parameter, you press the parameter button, then use the potentiometer or the Inc/Dec buttons to change the value.

 The synth parameters can be grouped into groups with different behavior and value visualization:

 These parameters have only a few selectable values.
 The selected value are visualized by a single led to the right.
 The Inc/Dec buttons are best when editing these parameters.
 Examples of parameters are Wave, Range, Chorus.

 These parameters can have a value between 0 and 127.
 Use the potentiometer or Inc/Dec buttons to change the value.
 The value is visualized by 1 to 16 leds that lights up like a bar.
 A small value have few lit leds and a high value have many lit leds.
 The Inc/Dec buttons can be used to fine adjust the value, but you may have to press the buttons multiple times before you see a change in the visualization leds.

 These parameters can have a value between -12 to 0 to +12.
 The zero value is indicated by a single lit led at the bottom.
 For each positive value upwards, leds are added above the bottom led, until max 13 leds are lit.
 Negative values are indicated by lighting leds from the top to the bottom. -1 are indicated by the top led lit and -12 are indicated by the 12 leds from the top are lit.
 This makes it simple to see if tuning is at center, negative or positive.